|

 an economic policy or act.
 In place of public debate, economists would

 substitute ‘cost-benefit analysis’.
-But any such analysis depends on the
+But any such

-consequences selected and the kinds of ‘measurements’ made.
-No efficiency
+analysis depends on the consequences selected and the kinds of ‘measurements’

-more than a way of expressing a positive opinion.
+is little more than a way of expressing a positive opinion.
 Mainstream

 economics, and in consequence most policy dialogue, also conflates two very